Asia-Pacific Journal of Oncology

 New immune checkpoints

-The remarkable success of PD-1/PD-L1 and CTLA-4 inhibitors in cancer therapy enables researchers to explore novel immune checkpoints to enhance the efficacy and overcome the limitations of current treatments.
-LAG-3 (lymphocyte activation gene 3), a receptor found on activated T cells, natural killer (NK) cells, and some B cells, typically inhibits T cell function through its interaction with MHC class II molecules.
-Studies indicate that the combination of LAG-3 inhibitors and PD-1 inhibitors can overcome resistance to PD-1 monotherapy and improve efficacy [25].
-TIM-3 (T-cell immunoglobulin and mucin 3) is expressed on T-cells, NK cells, and monocytes as a negative regulatory molecule that inhibits T-cell function when it binds to its ligands (such as Galectin-9).
-This interaction can induce immune suppression signals [26].
-TIM-3 inhibitors may release T-cell inhibition through this mechanism and enhance the immune system's antitumor ability, especially in PD-1-resistant patients [27].
-TIGIT (T-cell immunoglobulin and ITIM domain) is expressed on T cells and NK cells, binds to CD155, transmits inhibitory signals, reduces the activity of T cells and NK cells, and can also compete with CD226 to bind to CD155, thereby inhibiting immune activation [28].
-Preliminary studies have shown that in some patients, the combination of TIGIT inhibitors and PD-L1 inhibitors (such as Atezolizumab) exhibits enhanced antitumor activity.
-B7-H3 (CD276), expressed on multiple cell types, including tumor cells, participates in immune suppression and plays a role in tumor immune escape [29].
-VISTA (V-domain Ig suppressor of T cell activation) is a negative immune regulatory molecule expressed on myeloid cells and some T cells [30].
+The enormous success of therapies with PD-1/PD-L1 and CTLA-4 inhibitors in cancer treatment has shifted the investigations to other novel immune checkpoints to overcome the inefficacy of the existing therapies.
+LAG-3 (lymphocyte activation gene 3) is a receptor expressed on activated T cells, natural killer (NK) cells, and some B cells, typically inhibiting T cell function by binding to MHC class II molecules.
+Preliminary studies have shown that the combination of LAG-3 inhibitors and PD-1 inhibitors can overcome resistance to PD-1 monotherapy and improve efficacy [29].
+TIM-3 (T-cell immunoglobulin and mucin 3) is expressed in T cells, NK cells, and monocytes as a negative regulatory molecule that inhibits T cell function.
+When TIM-3 binds to its ligands (such as Galectin-9), it can induce immune suppression signals [30].
+TIM-3 inhibitors may release T cell inhibition through this mechanism and enhance the immune system's anti-tumor ability, especially in PD-1-resistant patients [31].
+TIGIT (T-cell immunoglobulin and ITIM domain) is expressed on T cells and NK cells, binds to CD155, transmits inhibitory signals, reduces the activity of T cells and NK cells, and can also compete with CD226 to bind to CD155, thereby inhibiting immune activation [32].
+Preliminary studies have shown that in some patients, the combination of TIGIT inhibitors and PD-L1 inhibitors (such as Atezolizumab) exhibits enhanced anti-tumor activity.
+B7-H3 (CD276) is a molecule expressed on multiple cell types, including tumor cells, that participates in immune suppression and plays a role in tumor immune escape [33].
+VISTA (V-domain Ig suppressor of T cell activation) is a negative immune regulatory molecule expressed on myeloid cells and some T cells [34].
 It suppresses T cell activation and proliferation by binding to its ligands.
-As a new immune checkpoint, VISTA inhibitors are undergoing early clinical trials to explore their potential in cancer treatment [31], [32].
-Research on new immune checkpoints is rapidly developing, with the aim of overcoming the limitations of existing immunotherapy and providing patients with more treatment options [33].
-An in-depth understanding of these checkpoints underlying mechanisms and their roles in the tumor microenvironment might enable researchers to develop new inhibitors and combination therapies to enhance the therapeutic efficacy of NSCLC and other cancers.
+As a new immune checkpoint, VISTA inhibitors are undergoing early clinical trials to explore their potential in cancer treatment [35], [36].
+Research into new immune checkpoints is rapidly in development with a view to overcoming the limitations of current immunotherapies and offering patients more treatment options [37].
+Further investigation of these novel immune checkpoints and their roles within the tumor microenvironment will continue to lead to the development of new inhibitors and combination therapies aimed at improving therapeutic efficacy in NSCLC and other cancers.

 Oncolytic viruses

-Oncolytic viruses have primarily developed four strains: Oncorine (H101) [34], Talimogene laherparepvec (T-VEC) [35], Reovirus [36], and measles virus [37].
-H101 is a genetically modified adenovirus that was first approved in China for the treatment of head and neck squamous cell carcinoma.
-Its research in NSCLC has shown potential, especially when used in conjunction with chemotherapy, to enhance treatment efficacy.
-T-VEC is a modified herpes simplex virus (HSV) approved for unresectable melanoma and is under investigation for its efficacy in NSCLC [38].
-Early clinical trials indicate that T-VEC induces an immune response in NSCLC patients and exhibits a synergistic effect when combined with PD-1 inhibitors.
-Reovirus, a naturally occurring virus, selectively infect and kill tumor cells.
-Clinical trials in NSCLC indicate that Reovirus has good safety and potential efficacy, particularly when combined with immune checkpoint inhibitors.
-The genetically engineered measles virus is used to treat various cancers, including NSCLC.
-Preclinical studies show that the measles virus can selectively infect and kill NSCLC cells, causing a strong antitumor immune response.
+Four strains of oncolytic viruses have been primarily developed: Oncorine (H101) [38], Talimogene laherparepvec (T-VEC) [39], Reovirus [40], and measles virus [41].
+H101 is a genetically modified adenovirus and has become the first approved in China for the treatment of head and neck squamous cell carcinoma.
+Its research in NSCLC has been promising, especially when combined with chemotherapy, enhancing the efficacy of the treatment.
+T-VEC is a genetically modified herpes simplex virus (HSV) used for the treatment of unresectable melanoma; its possible use in NSCLC is being explored [42].
+Early-phase clinical trials showed that T-VEC induces an immune response in NSCLC patients; when combined with PD-1 inhibitors, it has synergistic effects.
+Reovirus is a naturally occurring virus that selectively infects and kills tumor cells.
+Clinical trials in NSCLC have demonstrated good safety of Reovirus with potential efficacy, especially in combination with immune checkpoint inhibitors.
+Genetic modification of the measles virus is used for the treatment of a variety of cancers including NSCLC.
+Preclinical studies using the measles virus demonstrate that it is selectively capable of infecting and destroying NSCLC cells, inducing a potent anti-tumor immune response.

 Biomarkers

-Identifying and applying biomarkers significantly enhances treatment response prediction, optimizes treatment plans, and improves efficacy in immunotherapy in NSCLC.
-Tumor mutation burden (TMB) is the number of mutations present in the tumor genome per million base pairs (Mb).
-High TMB is often associated with the generation of new antigens, which can more effectively stimulate immune responses.
-Therefore, TMB is considered an important biomarker for predicting immune therapy responses [39].
-In the CheckMate-227 clinical trial, the efficacy of Nivolumab (PD-1 inhibitor) in combination with Ipilimumab (CTLA-4 inhibitor) was evaluated in patients with high TMB NSCLC.
-The results indicated that patients with high TMB (≥ 10 mutations/Mb) experienced significantly longer progression-free survival (PFS) and overall survival (OS), underscoring the association of high TMB with improved therapeutic outcomes [40].
-Therefore, TMB testing can be an important criterion for screening suitable immunotherapy patients.
+Identifying and applying biomarkers are important in identifying and applying the prediction of treatment response and optimization of treatment plans for improving efficacy in immunotherapies for non-small cell lung cancer (NSCLC).
+Tumor mutation burden (TMB) is defined as the total number of mutations present in the tumor genome per million base pairs.
+High TMB usually correlates with the generation of neo-antigens, which in general would more potently induce an immune response.
+Therefore, TMB is also considered an important biomarker for the prediction of responses to immune therapy [43].
+CheckMate-227 was a clinical trial for testing the efficiency of Nivolumab (PD-1 inhibitor) in combination with Ipilimumab (CTLA-4 inhibitor) in high TMB NSCLC.
+Results of the study proved that in the case of high TMB (≥10 mutations/Mb) progression-free survival (PFS) and overall survival (OS) rates were significantly longer following combination treatment, demonstrating that high TMB is associated with better outcomes [44].
+Thus, testing of TMB could be one of the important criteria for the selection of appropriate candidates for immunotherapy.

-Neoantigen, an antigen produced by unique mutations in tumor cells that are not expressed in normal cells, can be detected by the immune system, leading to a robust antitumor response.
-Neoantigen load refers to the number of neoantigens produced in tumor cells, and a higher neoantigen load is usually associated with better immune therapy response [44].
-Its mechanism of action involves the presentation on T-cells through major histocompatibility complex (MHC) molecules, triggering T-cells to recognize and attack tumor cells.
-Neoantigen increases the probability of the immune system recognizing tumors, thereby enhancing immune surveillance function.
-The KEYNOTE-010 clinical trial evaluated the efficacy of Pembrolizumab (PD-1 inhibitor) in PD-L1 positive NSCLC patients, indicating a positive correlation between neoantigen burden and Pembrolizumab treatment response.
-Specifically, patients with high antigen burdens are showing better treatment outcomes [45], highlighting the potential of neoantigen burden to be used as a biomarker for selecting suitable immunotherapy patients.
-Patients with a high antigen burden are more likely to benefit from immune checkpoint inhibitor therapy.
+Neoantigen refers to a kind of antigen that is produced by a special mutation of tumor cells and is not expressed in normal cells.
+These neoantigens can be recognized by the immune system, inducing a potent anti-tumor response.
+Neoantigen load means the amount of neoantigen produced in tumor cells, and the higher neoantigen load usually had better immune therapy response [48].
+The main mechanism of action thereby involves neoantigen presentation to T cells through major histocompatibility complex (MHC) molecules, thus stimulating T cells to recognize and attack tumor cells.
+Neoantigen presentation increases the possibility of tumor recognition by the immune system and, as a result, enhances the immune surveillance function.
+The KEYNOTE-010 clinical trial evaluated the efficacy of Pembrolizumab (PD-1 inhibitor) in PD-L1 positive NSCLC patients, indicating a positive correlation between neoantigen burden and Pembrolizumab treatment response, with patients with high antigen burden showing better treatment outcomes [49].
+This indicates that neoantigen burden can be used as a biomarker for selecting suitable immunotherapy patients, and patients with a high antigen burden are more likely to benefit from immune checkpoint inhibitor therapy.
 In the future, it can be combined with other biomarkers such as TMB, PD-L1 expression, and TILs to improve prediction accuracy.

 Table 1.
 Characteristics of immune checkpoint inhibitors in the treatment of NSCLC.